tomaszpluciennik-tomtom/spike-swift-api-digester/README.md

 -I /Users/tom/Library/Developer/Xcode/DerivedData/GoSDK-dkxziqaaipgkurgwauiqijosuqht/Build/Products/Debug-iphonesimulator/TomTomSDKCommon.framework/Modules \
 -target arm64-apple-ios-simulator -output-dir current/. `

-## How to compare json files with the result
+## How to compare files generated with swift-api-digester:

+To compare files use the following skypt which will generate a diff between the first and second versions of TomTomSDKCommon.

 `xcrun /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift-api-digester -diagnose-sdk --input-paths API/iphoneos.json --input-paths current/API/iphoneos.json -v`

-## How looks like diff verions of frameworks:

-Please take a look on file `result.txt`
+We can see the result in the file `result.txt`